BigSoftVideo/DOTE/README.md

 If you would like to create a score-based transcript with fine-timing across subtier categories, then _DOTE_ is _not_ for you.
 Try [_ELAN_](https://archive.mpi.nl/tla/elan), instead.
 If you would like to create a graphic comic transcript, then try [_Comic Life_](https://plasq.com).
-And if you want an AI to do automatic transcription _for_ you, then look elsewhere.
+And if you want an AI to do automatic transcription _for_ you, then look elsewhere, or try the OpenWhisper solution that can export the result in a DOTE readable format.

 ### How do I try _DOTE_?